HelenBrgg/ddm-akka/README.md

 ![](./docs/structures.svg)

+A task `(T1[A,B], T2[X,Y])` for example will instruct to

 Each `Task` will be turned into a `TaskMessage` when delegated. __NOTE: Currently, a Task message contains all unique values of the list columns in full.
 Once we get an incremental algorithm, as well as the LocalDataStorage actor working, our strategy of task generation may change significantly.__
-In order for `DependencyWorker.TaskMessage`'s to not become too large (which can very quickly trigger out-of-memory errors in Akka's serialization layer), the `Task`s will be generated to achieve a certain size limit (currently 80mb).
+In order for `DependencyWorker.TaskMessage`'s to not become too large (which can very quickly trigger out-of-memory errors in Akka's serialization layer), the `Task`s will be generated to achieve a certain size limit (currently 80mb, note however the current implementation is imprecise):

-__NOTE: The current implementation of `TaskGenerator` is imprecise and does not fully utilize the size limit.__

 ### Case 1